-The only coach in the history of the Westmoreland baseball program, Mike Draghi is entering his 27th year leading the Wolfpack.
+The only coach in the history of the Westmoreland baseball program, Mike Draghi just finished his 27th year leading the Wolfpack.

 Draghi's tenure guiding Westmoreland baseball has featured championships, postseason appearances and scores of players who have gone on to play at four-year schools.
-Under his tutelage, the Wolfpack have won 713 games, an average of more than 27 victories per year.
-And in Draghi's 26 seasons, Westmoreland has won eight WPCC titles, including a run of six straight from 2011-16, and eight runner-up finishes.
+Under his tutelage, the Wolfpack have won 719 games, an average of nearly 27 victories per year.
+In Draghi's 27 seasons, Westmoreland has won eight WPCC titles, including a run of six straight from 2011-16, and eight runner-up finishes.

 In addition to the conference titles, Draghi helped lead the Wolfpack to Region XX championships and NJCAA World Series appearances in 2005 and 2011.
 The 2005 Wolfpack team finished fourth overall in the tournament after posting a 2-2 record, including a victory which eliminated three-time defending champion Richland (Texas) College.